 Do some of the symptoms above sound familiar?
 If so, we can help.
 Please fill out the form below and we'll reach out to you to schedule an appointment.

-Some patients have sleep apnea AND a nasal obstruction which could cause a CPAP to be inefficient.
+Some patients have sleep apnea AND a nasal obstruction.
 A CPAP can't do its job if your nose doesn't work correctly.
 Balloon Sinuplasty, and nasal procedures can help restore normal nasal breathing.
-Other options are UPPP or palatal surgeries, Inspire Therapy, or oral appliance therapy.

 What is CPAP?

 Continuous Positive Airway Pressure (CPAP) is the most popular treatment for obstructive sleep apnea.
-This is a breathing system that uses air pressure to keep the upper airway passages open.
+It uses air pressure to keep the upper airway passages open.
 The patient wears a mask over his or her nose during sleep.
 The mask delivers air pressure that is somewhat greater than the air pressure in the bedroom.
 This difference in pressure keeps the airway passages open, preventing snoring and apnea.

-Oral appliance therapy uses what is akin to a sports mouth guard or an orthodontic retainer.
+Oral appliance therapy uses a device similar to a sports mouth guard or an orthodontic retainer.
 Worn only during sleep, the oral appliance supports the jaw in a forward position to help maintain an open upper airway.

 Nasal Valve Reconstruction — The nasal valve stenosis is caused by narrowing of critical structures in the nose.
 Cartilage on each side of the nose may weaken and collapse on one or both sides when a person is breathing in.
 This is known as nasal valve collapse.
 Nasal Valve Reconstruction surgery corrects this problem and returns proper airflow.